-- encephalitis (inflammation of the brain) – this is rare, but can cause permanent brain damage or death.
+- swelling of the brain – this is rare, but can cause permanent brain damage or death.

-Up to 30 percent of people with measles will develop complications – usually children under five and adults over the age of 20.
+Up to 30% of people with measles will develop complications – usually children under 5 and adults over the age of 20.

 Measles during pregnancy increases the risk of miscarriage, premature labour and low birth-weight babies.

-The illness usually starts 10–12 days after you’ve been exposed.
-If you have measles, you’ll get:
+The illness starts 7–18 days after you’ve been exposed.

-A rash usually starts on the third-to-seventh day of the illness.
-This tends to start on the face, behind the ears, before moving over the head and down the body.
+A blotchy rash which tends to start on your face, behind the ears, before moving over your head and down your body.
 The rash lasts for up to a week.

 What to do if you or a family member has symptoms

-If you detect any of these symptoms, see your family doctor or call Healthline on 0800 611 116, for advice as soon as possible.
+If you think that you or a family member has symptoms of measles, it is important you ring your general practice or call Healthline on 0800 611 116, for advice as soon as possible.